 Globus also offers a feature called Globus Connect Personal for moving files to and from a laptop or desktop computer and other endpoints.

 When transferring files between systems, keep in mind that your username might not be the same on each system.

 Follow these steps to transfer files.
 See the image below for reference.

 You can check the status of your transfers any time through the web interface and will be notified when they are complete.

-The Globus CLI application can be used to make both manual and unattended file transfers.
+The Globus CLI application, an installable Python package, can be used to make both manual and unattended file transfers.

 The application is:

 To begin, log in as shown in this example for using the data-access nodes.
 (If your UCAR username and your username on your local computer are different, follow the alternative example.)

 Run globus login and follow the on-screen instructions.